HsxinDy/-DorisCodeCraftRepoHub/README.md

 * Scene Image Classification
 * Credit Card Fraud Detection,

-and the implemenatation of each project underlies the flowchart as following:
+and the implementation of each project underlies the flowchart as following:

 ![](Material/Flowchart.png)